Rayope/GTAV-Research/README.md

 Hopefully nothing awfully wrong is written...
 If you think so, please tell me!

 # Goals & TODO
-* Gather ressources for GTA V script and game understanding
+* Gather all ressources I use for GTA V script and game understanding
 * Improve ImGTA mod -> Debug mod

 # General information